| home / infca / was (navigation links) | Ahora que sé las respuestas,

 Each application server runs in its own Java Virtual Machine (JVM).

 Nodes in the network deployment topology can be managed or unmanaged.
+A managed node has a node agent process that manages its configuration and servers.
+Unmanaged nodes do not have a node agent.

 "AC" : A node corresponds to a physical computer system with a distinct IP host address.
 The node name is usually the same as the host name for the computer.
 The following table lists the nodes in this cell.
 You can add new nodes into the cell by clicking on "Add Node" and specifying a remote, running WebSphere Application Server instance